sparktype-project/sparktype/README.md

 **Simplicity**

 Sparktype deliberately takes a content-first approach, favouring readability and accessibility over complex layouts and features.
-Sites are pure HTML and CSS (with just a tiny bit of Javascript), meaning they can be hosted almost anywhere and read by almost anything.
+Sites are pure HTML and CSS (with just a tiny bit of Javascript), meaning they can be hosted almost anywhere and viewed by almost anything.

 **Security**

-Being completely static, Sparktype sites do not need ongoing maintenance or security updates.
-As the editor runs entirely locally in your browser, no private information is uploaded or published and there is no tracking by default.
+Being static, Sparktype sites do not need ongoing maintenance or security updates.
+As the editor runs locally in your browser, no private information is uploaded or published and there is no tracking by default.

 **Usability**